 Homeschool in Toronto Not rated yet

 Who can I refer to in regards to homeschool?
 Hello Melanie, thanks for your question.
 Here is a link to a website, published by by a homeschooling …

 What's it like living in Ontario?
 Not rated yet

-Me and my family are hoping to move there in the next year from the UK.
-We are all Canadian Citizens, so applying for visas/ passports etc is not a problem. …
+My family and I are hoping to move there in the next year from the UK.
+We are all Canadian Citizens, so applying for visas/ passports etc is not …

 Provinces in Canada Not rated yet